craigjam/iTunesUpdate/iTunesUpdate/ReadMe.txt

 ==============

 Windows Only:
-If you wish to use 'direct access' do not run SlimServer as a service/from the SlimTray app.
+If you wish to use 'direct access' mode, make sure that SlimServer is configured to 'start on login' from the SlimServer tray icon.
- See instructions on my web page for making this change.

 Mac Only:
+1. Install 'Developer Tools' from your OSX DVD
-Install Perl modules Mac::Applescript::Glue;
+2. Install Perl modules Mac::Applescript::Glue;
 	To install from CPAN in the default directory.
 	At the comand line enter:
 	sudo perl -MCPAN -e shell